-MPH Plan of Study Overview
+MPH Courses & Plan of Study Overview

-General plans of study for the 48-credit and 42-credit MPH curriculum are provided on the following pages.
+Curriculum requirements and general plans of study for the 48-credit and 42-credit MPH are provided on the following pages, specific to each concentration.
 These plans are templates for developing individual plans of study specific to each student's needs and career goals.

-All MPH students will meet with the MPH Associate Director in their first semester to begin developing their individual plan of study.
+All MPH students meet with their assigned Academic Advisor in their first semester to begin developing their individual plan of study.
 In preparation for this meeting, students should review the curriculum requirements and the available elective options.
-If the student wants to consider changes to the plan of study once it has already been established and a faculty advisor has been assigned, the student should consult with their faculty advisor for help before making changes.
+Course descriptions for Campus MPH courses and for Online MPH courses are provided on our website, as well as recent syllabi for all courses.